Helping Your Child Adjust To Wearing Glasses: A Guide For Parents

 Ask for a consultation at first, so you can find out what wearing contact lenses entails and help your child make their decision.
 Our team has guided many parents through this process, so they know just how to talk to your child and help your entire family to achieve better eye health.

 For any parents who are still unsure of how to help their child adapt around wearing glasses, or who want help finding the perfect pair, Jackson Davenport is here to help.
-Just get in touch, and our eye care specialists will be happy to assist.
+Just get in touch, and our optometrist will be happy to assist.